 1. How are VHHs generated through custom immunization services?

 Custom immunization services involve immunizing camelids (such as llamas or alpacas) with a desired antigen to trigger an immunological response.
-Following immunization, blood samples are collected to isolate VHH-producing B-cells.
-RNA is extracted from
+Following immunization, blood samples are collected to extract RNA, convert into cDNA, and amplify the VHH genes.
+The VHH gene sequences are then cloned into appropriate vectors for library construction and screening.

 2. How is the immune response monitored in camelids during the VHH generation process?